 Restoring this derelict barn into a family home is one of the most satisfying projects we have completed to date.
 It took almost a year to do, involved a lot of conversations with the planning office and a number of ecological surveys to ensure we provided alternative accommodation for the bats, owls and kestrels that now breed in specially provided boxes in and around the site.
 Much of the original timber frame is much in evidence inside and outside the house and any restoration work to previously rotting timbers are seen as additional and unique features of the building.

-Restoration projects are some of Oli's most favourite jobs and he is LOVING working on this crumbling listed granary!
-Decisions on what can stay and what must go are not taken lightly.
-Each piece of timber is individually assessed and any replacement pieces of oak are hand crafted on site to fit as sensitively as possible, at all times retaining a strong sense of respect for the original building and its construction.
+Restoration projects are some of Oli's most favourite jobs and he has LOVED restoring this crumbling listed granary!
+Decisions on what can stay and what must go are not taken lightly; each piece of the building is individually assessed and only replaced or repaired if necessary.
+Any replacement pieces of oak are hand crafted on site to fit as sensitively as possible, at all times retaining a strong sense of respect for the original building and its construction.
+Any new bricks were sourced to match the originals and replaced using traditional lime mortar.
+See the poor state of the building pre-restoration in the previous set of images.

 A familiar site is to come across badly rotting timbers in an old barn, no longer providing the support the structure requires.
 Whilst keeping as much of the original timber as possible, our job is primarily to ensure the building is made safe and structurally sound.
 We cut away the worst of the rotten timber, and craft new pieces of oak to slot in and replace what has been removed.